Change Junk Mail preferences in Mail on Mac

 The following types of messages are exempt from junk mail filtering

-Don’t filter messages from senders you’ve corresponded with, or who know your full name.
+Don’t filter messages from senders who are in the Contacts app, you’ve previously corresponded with, or use your full name to address messages.

 Trust junk mail headers in messages

 Use any junk mail detection already present in messages you receive.
 Mail uses this information to more accurately identify junk mail.